Doctor of Theology

 International students are subject to the conditions of their Australian student visa and are required to maintain a full-time enrolment.
 If you are planning to enrol as an international student, you have the responsibility to ensure that you comply with your visa conditions at all times.

 Fees are the same for all students.
-International students are not eligible for FEE-HELP, an Australian loan scheme that assists eligible full-fee paying students pay their tuition fees at university and other higher education providers.
+International students are not eligible for FEE-HELP, an Australian loan scheme that assists eligible full fee paying students pay their tuition fees at university and other higher education providers.
 International students will be required to pay the tuition fee at the beginning of each semester.
 The Graduate Research School may discuss payment plans if paying upfront presents difficulties.

 Higher Degree by Research students are exempt from the restricted work hour conditions that apply to undergraduate and postgraduate (coursework) international students.
 This means that you may be able to work unlimited hours thus adding to your finances once you are in Australia.
 Always check the conditions of your visa before you decide to commence any work.